000 (emergency telephone number)

-000 or Triple Zero is the primary national emergency telephone number in Australia and the Australian External Territories.
-Triple Zero calls are initially answered by a Telstra Emergency Access Service Point, then transferred to the requested state and territory emergency services organisations.
+Triple Zero (000) is the primary emergency telephone number for Australia and its External Territories.
+Calls to Triple Zero from the Australian mainland are initially answered by Telstra, then transferred to a state or territory emergency service.
 The Triple Zero system is overseen by the Australian Communications and Media Authority (ACMA) and is intended only for use in life-threatening or time-critical emergencies that requires police, fire or ambulance.

 When called on a mobile or satellite phone, the international standard emergency telephone number 112 will be redirected to Triple Zero (000).
 Other numbers including 911 may be answered, though this is strongly discouraged by the government.
 For people with a speech or hearing impairment, 106 can be called from a telecommunications device for the deaf (TDD) textphones.
 000 is the only emergency number that can be dialled from fixed lines including public payphones.
 No SIM card or calling credit is required to call emergency services, and national 'camp-on' arrangements mean that calls to Triple Zero will be passed through any available mobile network.

 For non-life-threatening situations and natural disasters, the State Emergency Service (SES) number 132 500 should be called instead.
 For non-emergency calls to the police in Australia, 131 444 should be used.

 000 was also the emergency telephone number in Denmark and Finland until the introduction of the 112 number in 1993, and in Norway until 1986, when the emergency telephone numbers diverted to 001 for fire brigade, 002 for police and 003 for ambulance.
 Those Norwegian emergency telephone numbers changed in 1994 to 110, 112 and 113 respectively.

 History

 Before 1969, Australia did not have a national telephone number for emergency services; the police, fire and ambulance services had many telephone numbers, one for each local unit.
 In 1961, the Postmaster-General's Department started introducing the 000 telephone number in major population centres, and during the 1960s, extended its coverage nationwide.

 The number 000 was chosen for several reasons.
 Technically, it suited the dialling system for the most remote automatic exchanges, particularly those in outback Queensland.
 These communities used the digit 0 to select an automatic trunk line to a centre.
 In the most remote communities, two 0s had to be used to reach a main centre, so dialling 0+0 plus another 0 would call (at least) an operator.
 Zero is also the closest to the finger stall on rotary dial phones making it easy to dial in the dark or an environment with smoke.

-Today, the Triple Zero service is operated and maintained by Telstra, formerly known as Telecom Australia, which replaced the Postmaster-General's Department and was Australia's national telecommunications company prior to privatisation in the 1990's.
+Today, the Triple Zero service is operated and maintained by Telstra, formerly known as Telecom Australia, which replaced the Postmaster-General's Department and was Australia's national telecommunications company prior to privatisation in the 1990s.